Audiences give you control over which users are included in a rollout or experiment and have access to your features.

 time number is less than 12355555.

-You can easily use audiences to include or "whitelist" users, but not to exclude them.
+You can easily use audiences to include or allowlist users, but not to exclude them.

 For example, you can't exclude all Brazilian users by simply dialing back to 0% traffic for that audience.
 That's because if you turn off audience evaluation for Brazilian users, they end up in the "Everyone" audience.

-To actually exclude or blacklist audiences, you need to define audience combinations using JSON.
+To actually exclude or blocklist audiences, you need to define audience combinations using JSON.
 For more information, see Create advanced audience combinations.

 In rollouts, as soon as an audience member for a rule is bucketed out of receiving a feature, they bypass all other audience conditions and go straight to Everyone Else.

 For example, if a user qualified for an 'opt-in beta' audience for audience 1, but then did not bucket into an enabled feature flag, they would not be considered for any other audience condition they might qualify for.
 As the following diagram shows, they would bypass all other audiences and go straight to Everyone Else:

 In contrast, if you define multiple overlapping audiences for an experiment, each user who qualifies for an audience but receives a disabled feature flag for that audience, can potentially still receive an enabled flag if they match to a different, overlapping audience.

 If you want to use nested logical operators (

 not) to create audience combinations, you can do so in JSON in Code Mode.
 Each audience is a rule like "User likes salads", and an audience combination is a Boolean combination of these rules, like "User likes pizza NOT (User likes sandwiches AND User likes soup)."